Dealing with the financial affairs of someone who has died

 If you are named in someone's will as an executor, you may have to apply for probate.
 This is a legal document which gives you the authority to share out the estate of the person who has died according to the instructions in the will.
 You do not always need probate to be able to deal with the estate.

-If you have been named in a will as an executor, you don't have to act if you don't want to.
+If you've been named in a will as an executor, you don't have to act if you don't want to.
+Check what to do if you don’t want to be an executor on GOV.UK.

 Letters of administration